Py-Contributors/Cybel/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

 ## Steps to contribute

-* Comment on the issue you want to work on.
+- Comment on the issue you want to work on.
 Make sure it's not assigned to someone else.

 ### Making a PR

 > - Make sure you have been assigned the issue to which you are making a PR.
-> - If you make PR before being assigned, It will be labeled `invalid` and closed without merging.
+> - If you make PR before being assigned, It may be labeled `invalid` and closed without merging.

-* Fork the repo and clone it on your machine.
+- Fork the repo and clone it on your machine.
-* Add a upstream link to main branch in your cloned repo
+- Add a upstream link to main branch in your cloned repo

+    ```sh
+    git remote add upstream https://github.com/py-contributors/cybel.git
     ```

-    git remote add upstream https://github.com/Py-Contributors/cybel-discord
-    ```
-* Keep your cloned repo upto date by pulling from upstream (this will also avoid any merge conflicts while committing new changes)
+- Keep your cloned repo upto date by pulling from upstream (this will also avoid any merge conflicts while committing new changes)

-    ```
+    ```sh
     git pull upstream master
     ```

-* Create your feature branch
+- Create your feature branch

-    ```
+    ```sh
     git checkout -b <feature-name>
     ```

-* Commit all the changes
+- Commit all the changes

-    ```
+    ```sh
     git commit -am "Meaningful commit message"
     ```

-* Push the changes for review
+- Push the changes for review

-    ```
+    ```sh
     git push origin <branch-name>
     ```

-* Create a PR from our repo on Github.
+- Create a PR from our repo on Github.

 ### Additional Notes

+- Any changes should be made in the `dev` branch.
+- Changes should be logged in the `CHANGELOG.md` file.
-* Code should be properly commented to ensure it's readability.
+- Code should be properly commented to ensure it's readability.
-* If you've added code that should be tested, add tests as comments.
+- If you've added code that should be tested, add tests as comments.
-* Make sure your code properly formatted.
+- Make sure your code properly formatted.
-* Issue that pull request!
+- Issue that pull request!
-* use Flake8 for python code

 ## Issue suggestions/Bug reporting